garlicservices/graphql-bundle/README.md

 bin/console maker:graphql:query
 ```

-Now you can review and update just created files!
+Now you can review and update newly created files!

 It's time to run your first query!

 ## Usage
 ### Example steps to use bundle after init
 1. Create Entity (for example Apartments)
-2. Create GrapphQL type by using command above (for example name it Apartment).
-Just try to make CRUD mutations it is very useful command.
+2. Create GraphQL type by using command above (for example name it Apartment), type "y" to make CRUD mutations automatically.
-3. Try to make a query
+3. Try to execute a query
 ```
 {
   ApartmentFind(id:1){